-- 9. Programmatic Capability/ Technical Experience/ Qualifications Proposals should describe the following elements: - i.
+8. Programmatic Capability/ Technical Experience/ Qualifications - Proposals should describe the following elements:

+- i.
 Organizational Experience: Provide a brief description of your organizational experience related to the proposed project, and your infrastructure and readiness and ability to implement the proposed project in a successful and timely manner. - ii.
 Staff experience/qualifications: Provide a list of key staff and briefly describe their expertise/qualifications and knowledge relevant to the proposed project.
-Describe your organization's resources, or the ability to obtain them, to successfully achieve the goals of the project.
+Describe your organization's resources, or the ability to obtain them (through hiring, contracting, and/or other), to successfully achieve the goals of the project.
 Providing annotated resumes of applicant's key staff is encouraged.
 The annotated resumes should be attached at the end of the proposal narrative.
 Annotated resumes are not included in the 20-page limit for the proposal narrative.
-See Section IV.C.3.F., below, for more on supporting documentation attachments. - 10.
-Partnership Information List proposed partner entities, and describe their roles, and whether they will participate as subgrantees.
+See Section IV.C.3.F., below, for more on supporting documentation attachments.

+9. Partnership Information - List proposed partner entities, and describe their roles, and whether they will participate as subgrantees.
 Describe the agencies/organizations who will partner with you as appropriate and necessary to successfully conduct the project, to help accomplish outputs/products and to achieve the objectives/outcomes for improving state/tribal/local wetland protection programs.
-Provide a clear description of the roles and responsibilities of specific partners in the project's components/tasks, and how these partnerships will contribute to building a state/tribal/local government's wetland program.
+Provide a clear description of the roles and responsibilities of specific partners in the project's components/tasks, and how these partnerships will contribute to developing a state/tribal/local government's wetland program.
 If an applicant is in the process of engaging a partner, proposals should describe how the applicant plans to engage that partner and establish a working relationship to successfully complete the project.

-A state/tribal/local government applicant may also describe how they will partner within their organization, or if appropriate, describe how having no partners is the best approach.
 If the applicant is an interstate agency, intertribal consortium, or university designated as an agency of a state government they should describe how they have already and/or will continue to partner (during the project) with the appropriate state/tribe/local government(s) in which the project is physically located, or where the results of the project are intended to be used.
-You may attach optional letters of support/commitment, from intended partners, to your proposal as supporting documents and they will not be counted in the 20page limit for the proposal workplan.
+You may attach optional letters of support/commitment, from intended partners, to your proposal as supporting documents and they will not be counted in the 20-page limit for the proposal workplan.
 The letters should be submitted on the supporting organization's letterhead and may be addressed to the applicant.
 For more discussion of letters of support/commitment, see Section IV.C.3.F, below.
+Applicants may also describe how they will partner within their organization, or if appropriate, describe how having no partners is the best approach.

-11. Past Performance - Submit a list of federally and/or non-federally funded assistance agreements (assistance agreements include federal grants and cooperative agreements but not federal contracts) similar in size, scope and relevance to the proposed project that you performed within the last three years (no more than 5 agreements, and preferably EPA agreements) and:
+- 10. Past Performance Submit a list of federally and/or non-federally funded assistance agreements (assistance agreements include federal grants and cooperative agreements but not federal contracts) similar in size, scope and relevance to the proposed project that you performed within the last three years (no more than 5 agreements, and preferably EPA agreements) and: - i.

-- i.
 Describe whether, and how, you were able to successfully complete and manage those agreements; - ii.
 Describe your history of meeting the reporting requirements under those agreements, including whether you submitted acceptable final technical reports under the agreements; and - iii.
 Describe the extent and quality to which you adequately and timely reported on progress towards achieving the expected outputs and outcomes under those agreements and if such progress was not being made whether you adequately reported why not.